 Cosmetic surgery and plastic surgery are terms that are often used interchangeably.
-Both of these terms are both related to each other, but they are not exactly the same because each focuses on different specialties.
-So what really is the difference between cosmetic surgery and plastic surgery.
+Both of these terms are related to each other, but they are not the same because each focuses on different specialties.
+So what is the difference between cosmetic surgery and plastic surgery?

-Cosmetic and plastic surgery is similar in the sense that both improve an individual’s appearance.
+Cosmetic and plastic surgery are similar in that both improve an individual’s appearance.
 The only difference between the two is their line specializations.

-- Surgeons who specialize in plastic surgery focuses on addressing damages caused by accidents, birth defects, and other medical conditions.
+- Surgeons who specialize in plastic surgery focus on addressing damages caused by accidents, birth defects, and other medical conditions.

-- Surgeons who specialize in cosmetic surgery focuses on altering an individual’s natural appearance without any related medical issues.
+- Surgeons who specialize in cosmetic surgery focus on altering an individual’s natural appearance without any related medical issues.

 What is Plastic Surgery?

-Plastic surgery’s main goal is to repair defects that occurred on the face or body and reconstruct dysfunctional areas.
+Plastic surgery’s main goal is to repair facial or body defects and reconstruct dysfunctional areas.
 Some plastic surgeons may have some training in aesthetic appearance and cosmetic surgery, but their main focus is on reconstructive surgeries.